saezlab/decoupleR/README.md

 ## How to add a new gene set resource

   - Open an [issue](https://github.com/saezlab/decoupleR/issues) stating
-    with gene set resource you would like to add.
+    which gene set resource you would like to add.
 Assign it to yourself and label it with the badge `enhancement`.
 Please check before if not someone else is already working on implementing this gene set resource.